alextremp/brusc/README.md

 **module**

 The module should be something that identifies your module (p.ex. your package name).
-Brusc exposes its methods over a singleton IOC manager where you'll register the module, that will be unique in the manager.<br>
+Brusc exposes its methods over a singleton IOC manager where you'll register the module which will be unique in the manager.<br>
-In integration-test contexts, you will be able to create an upper-container to mock the instances you need to be mocked, by activating the **chain** flag in the test context module initialization.
+> In integration-test contexts, you will be able to create an upper-container to mock the instances you need to be mocked, by activating the **chain** flag in the test context module initialization.

 _The module parameter is required_